Shrey0561/Beyond-the-First-Click-Funnel-Retention-Predictive-CLV-Strategy-SQL-Power-BI-Python/README.md

-# Beyond the First Click: E-Commerce Repeat Customer Analysis (Power BI + SQL + Excel)
+# Beyond the First Click: Customer Funnel & Retention Analysis (Power BI + SQL)

 ## TL;DR
-**Problem:** Repeat customers drive most e-commerce profit, but loyalty was stagnant and poorly understood.
+**Problem:** E-commerce growth depends on converting first-time buyers into repeat customers, but drop-offs across the customer funnel were unclear, and revenue risk was hidden.

-**Process:** Used **SQL + Excel + Power BI** to segment 4.5K+ customers, by behavior, cohort, churn risk, and fraud signals, then visualized insights in an interactive dashboard.
+**Process:** Used **SQL, Excel, and Power BI** to map the customer funnel from first purchase to repeat behavior, segment users by loyalty and churn risk, and overlay fraud signals to identify revenue leakage.

 **Result:**
-- Identified that **8% of users generated 45% of revenue**, but were at **high churn risk**
+- Identified that **8% of customers generated 45% of revenue**, but sat in **high-risk funnel stages**
-- Uncovered fraud overlaps with churn cohorts
+- Highlighted **$3.49M** in revenue at risk due to churn-prone funnel segments
-- Flagged Electronics & Beauty as top loyalty-driving categories
+- Flagged category-level differences in funnel conversion and retention strength

-**Takeaway:** Behavioral segmentation and churn logic can uncover high-value customers at risk, enabling smarter retention campaigns.
+**Takeaway:** Funnel-based retention analysis reveals where customers drop off, which segments drive revenue, and where targeted retention strategies can deliver the highest ROI.

 ## Dashboard Preview
 Power BI dashboard with: